Heroku Exec (SSH Tunneling)

 (found in the iproute2

-package in Ubuntu-derived images) and python
+package in Ubuntu-derived images), and either jq

 installed.